Universal quantum semigroupoids: Preliminaries

 A {\it morphism} of algebras $(A, m_A, u_A)$ to $(B, m_{B}, u_{B})$ is a morphism $f: A \to B$ in $\CC$ so that $fm_A = m_{B \otimes B}(f \otimes f)$ and $fu_A = u_{B}$.
 Algebras in $\CC$ and their morphisms form a category, which we denote by ${\sf Alg}(\CC)$. \end{definition}

 Algebras in $\Vec$ are the same as $\kk$-algebras.

 Now we consider algebras that have the structure of a comodule over a weak bialgebra $H$.
 There are two related notions: we can consider the objects in ${\sf Alg}(\MH)$ (or, ${\sf Alg}(\HM)$), or we can consider $\kk$-algebras (i.e., objects of ${\sf Alg}(\Vec)$) which are also right (or, left) $H$-comodules such that the algebra and comodule structures are compatible as done below.
-In either case, we say that $H$ {\it coacts} on algebra $A$ if $A$ is an comodule over $H$.

 \begin{definition}[$\HA$, $\mathcal{A}^H$] Let $H$ be a weak bialgebra. \begin{enumerate}[(a)] \item Consider the {\it category $\HA$ of left $H$-comodule algebras} defined as follows.
 The objects of $\HA$ are objects of ${\sf Alg}(\Vec)$,